 In this free guide, we’ll be answering all of those nagging questions you’re probably asking yourself right now.
 You’re also going to get actionable items that you can use to grow and build a support base with reliability and predictability.

 Here’s some of what you’ll learn:

 - How to focus your ministry vision

 - The simple budget planner and support raising timeline for 2018 & beyond…

 - How to assemble a team of individuals, ministry and community leaders who believe in your mission and want to help you find new donors and raise support

 - And more…

-If that sounds interesting to you, click on the link below and grab your free copy…
+If that sounds interesting to you, fill out the form below and grab your free copy…